TrustedSamu/sap-energy-portal/README.md

 - Built with React + TypeScript
 - Uses Material-UI for SAP-like interface
-- Firebase for real-time data synchronization
+- Firebase for real-time data synchronization and authentication

 ## Production Build